 Step 6: Create a marketing plan.

 Once you have your goals, you need a plan to reach them.
 Your digital marketing plan should include your goals, the resources you will need, and the tactics you’ll be taking.
 Don’t be afraid to reinvent the wheel.
 Maybe it’s time to tap into influencer marketing or ramp up link-building.
 Line up your total marketing budget and what you plan to allocate for digital.Create a high level schedule for rolling out new marketing initiatives.

 Identify the measurements you will use to track your efforts (also known as key performance indicators or KPIs).

-This checklist should help you review your 2016 marketing performance and plan your 2017 digital marketing goals.
+This checklist should help you review your marketing performance and plan next year’s digital marketing goals.

-If you’re stumped by what your goals should be or aren’t sure what your data is saying, your first step may be to partner with an agency that can help you make sense of the numbers and create your digital marketing plan for 2017.
+If you’re stumped by what your goals should be or aren’t sure what your data is saying, your first step may be to partner with an agency that can help you make sense of the numbers and create your custom-tailored digital marketing plan.
 Let’s chat!